 We are all concerned about the situation that Bangladeshi migrant workers - like all migrant workers - find themselves in.
 Often, it is a cruel situation.
 A situation of unfairness and exploitation.
-So let us see what one who really should know thinks about Bangladeshi migant workers.
+So let us find out from one who really should know (and thinks) about Bangladeshi migant workers.

 Let us hear from the Prime Minister of Bangladesh.